lcdb/lcdb-wf/docs/rnaseq-rmd.rst

 Note that plotting interactive plotly figures in a loop is not quite possible (due to technical limitations) and so we have to use a workaround.
 Currently, this workaround is to "manually" step through the loop, setting ``i`` to a different integer and copy/pasting the same code multiple times.
+Ugly, but it works.

 ``sizefactors``
 ---------------

+This chunk makes diagnostic plots.
+In general, we expect sizeFactors to correlate with total read count.
+When it doesn't, it can indicate that a small number of genes are very highly expressed.

 To more easily investigate any outliers in these plots, you can optionally attach columns from ``colData`` before plotting the scatterplot, e.g.: